 Alumni 2010 – present

-Ashley Kerr [BS expected 2018] will begin a position as an associate actuarial analyst at Auto Owners Insurance.
+Ashley Kerr [BS 2018 and an actuarial major] is an associate actuarial analyst at Auto Owners Insurance.

 Alizabeth Jordan [BS 2018] is in an associate's degree program in audio technology at Northern Michigan College.

 Gozde Cakir [MM 2017] is a graduate assistant in the DMA program at the University of Missouri, Kansas City.
 In the fall of 2018, she won the second flute position in the Topeka Symphony.

 Samantha Brown [BM 2017] received an MM from Ohio University in 2019 and is now a doctoral student at the University of Nebraska, Lincoln.

 Rachael Mills [BME 2017] teaches music in the New Lothrup Area Schools.

 Amy Walling [BME 2017] teaches music in the Essexville-Hampton Schools.

 Julia Herlein [BME 2016] finished an internship with the Ann Arbor Symphony Youth Orchestra and is now in the Master of Science in Arts Administration program at Boston University.